datanav/docs/behind-the-scenes.rst

 Introduction
 ============

-Sesam utilize two architectures currently, a single machine service or a clustered machine service.
+Sesam utilizes two architectures currently, a single machine service or a clustered machine service.
 The single machine can be setup as a *Developer* or *Single compute* subscription.
 Note that the developer subscription does not support VPN or have backups.
 The clustered machine architecture is set up as the *Multi compute* subscription type, this can scale in width using multiple machines.
 In the future we aim to host all subscription types on the same architecture.
 Both setups use container run times to host the service.